 LGBTIQA+ Greens Code of Conduct

-Thus we are committed to providing an environment free of racism, sexism, ableism, homophobia, transphobia, religious discrimination or any other types of discrimination.
-We will also not tolerate bullying, name calling or any forms of abusive behaviour towards members.
+Thus we are committed to providing an environment free of racism, sexism, ableism, homophobia, transphobia, religious discrimination or any other type of discrimination.
+We will also not tolerate bullying, name calling or any form of abusive behaviour towards members.

-Everyone has a responsibility to respect the feelings and sensibilities of others in the party, and to behave in a way which does not cause offence.
-In some instances individuals may be genuinely unaware that their behaviour is causing offence, but it is the duty of each individual to be sensitive to the impact their conduct may have on colleagues.
-Anyone who believes a breach of this Code of Conduct is happening has a responsibility to report it to a member of the LGBTIQA+ Greens Committee.
+Everyone has a responsibility to respect the feelings and sensibilities of others in the party and behave in a way that does not cause offence.
+In some instances individuals may be genuinely unaware that their behaviour is causing offence.
+Still, it is the duty of each individual to be sensitive to the impact their conduct may have on colleagues.
+Anyone who believes a breach of this Code of Conduct is happening has a responsibility to report it to a member of the LGBTIQA+ Greens management group.
 It is not appropriate to publish an allegation to the wider membership before or during an investigation.

 The LGBTIQA+ Greens ask that all members pay attention to their conduct and behaviour when engaging in LGBTIQA+ Greens activity to ensure that it does not jeopardise the safe space.
 All members are responsible for their own language and behaviour.
 Respect should be given to each others’ physical and emotional boundaries.
 Members should be expected to tolerate others’ norms and habits as long as they do not transgress other parts of the safe space policy.

-Activities which create an oppressive environment include, but are not limited to:
+Activities that create an oppressive environment include, but are not limited to: